Carbon225/raspberry-sbus/README.md

 ```

 ## Blocking vs. Non-blocking
-In blocking mode the `read` function waits for at least one packet to be available (not using CPU time).
+In blocking mode the `read` function blocks until some data is available.
 This mode is best used when your code contains a main loop that does not need to process anything when there are no packets.
-You can also create a seperate thread for reading.
+You can also create a separate thread for reading.

-In non-blocking mode `read` processes only available bytes and returns immediately.
+In non-blocking mode `read` processes only available bytes (or nothing if none are available) and returns immediately.
-This works like polling.
-You have to call `read` as often as possible.
+You have to call `read` as often as possible to make sure you don't skip any bytes.
 The most common use case is when your main loop does other things and only processes SBUS packets when one arrives.

 ## Usage: